tleyden/open-ocr/README.md

 # Launching OpenOCR on Orchard

 There are several [docker](http://www.docker.io) PAAS platforms available, and OpenOCR should work on all of them.
-The following instructions are geared towards [Orchard](http://www.orchardup.com), but should be easily adaptable to other platforms.
+The following instructions are geared towards [Orchard](http://www.orchardup.com), but should be easily adaptable to other platforms such as [Tutum.co](http://www.tutum.co), [GCE](http://docs.docker.io/installation/google/), etc.

 ## Install Orchard CLI tool